Super Simple Instructions for Meditation Beginners

 What is the Best Type of Meditation?

-""And here is a blogpost I wrote in response to a question about the best type of meditation that might be helpful when you are ready to explore different types of meditation beyond the simple instructions above:
+And here is a blogpost I wrote in response to a question about the best type of meditation that might be helpful when you are ready to explore different types of meditation beyond the simple instructions above:

 Q: I would love if you could tell me if mantra meditation has the same results as just sitting and being In open awareness, because I’ve been doing both, but I want to do only one.
 What type of meditation is best?
 Many thanks!

 A: That is a very good question!
-I can share that my friend, Jeffery Martin, who is a neuroscientist studying awakening has found that the well known spiritual practices or kinds of meditation that are widely practiced all tend to work in bringing about a shift in consciousness for about 5% of the people who encounter them.
+I can share that my friend, Jeffery Martin, who is a neuroscientist studying awakening has found that the well known spiritual practices or kinds of meditation that are widely practiced all tend to work in bringing about a profound shift in consciousness for about 5% of the people who encounter them.
 And it is not the same 5% for all, but different people respond differently to different practices and types of meditation.
 (Read more about this perspective.)

-""So my advice to you is to maybe focus on one meditation technique for a week or two, and then switch to meditating with the other type of meditation for another week or two.
-That should give you a sense of which kind of meditation works best for you at this point in time.
+So my advice to you is to maybe focus on a meditation technique or other spiritual practice that you feel drawn to for a week or two, and then switch to working with a different type of meditation or practice for another week or two.
+Over time, that should give you a sense of what kind of meditation or spiritual practice works best for you at this point in time.